Capella Space X-Band Synthetic Aperture Radar

 Orbit: Sun-synchronous circular orbit with an altitude of 575 km, inclination of ~98º, LTDN (Local Time of Descending Node) of 10:30 hours.

-• SpaceX statement: On Monday, December 3rd at 10:34 a.m.
-PST (18:34 GMT), SpaceX successfully launched Spaceflight SSO-A: SmallSat Express to a low Earth orbit from Space Launch Complex 4E (SLC-4E) at Vandenberg Air Force Base, California.
+• SpaceX statement on December 3, 2018: SpaceX successfully launched Spaceflight SSO-A: SmallSat Express to a low Earth orbit from Space Launch Complex 4E (SLC-4E) at Vandenberg Air Force Base, California.
 Carrying 64 payloads, this mission represented the largest single rideshare mission from a U.S.-based launch vehicle to date.
 A series of six deployments occurred approximately 13 to 43 minutes after liftoff, after which Spaceflight began to command its own deployment sequences.
 Spaceflight’s deployments are expected to occur over a period of six hours.
 14)

 - This mission also served as the first time SpaceX launched the same booster a third time.
 Falcon 9’s first stage for the Spaceflight SSO-A: SmallSat Express mission previously supported the Bangabandhu Satellite-1 mission in May 2018 and the Merah Putih mission in August 2018.
 Following stage separation, SpaceX landed Falcon 9’s first stage on the “Just Read the Instructions” droneship, which was stationed in the Pacific Ocean.

-• Capella Space information on 3 December 2018: Capella Space, an aerospace and information services company providing Earth observation data on demand, today announced the launch of its first small synthetic aperture radar (SAR) satellite.
+• Capella Space statement on December 3, 2018: Capella Space announced today the launch of its first small synthetic aperture radar (SAR) satellite.
 The satellite, named "Denali" after the tallest mountain in the U.S., will allow Capella to fine-tune their technology and operations as they progress toward reliably delivering hourly information and imagery in any condition anywhere on Earth.
 This launch marks a pivotal moment for American innovation, as Capella is the first and only U.S. company to develop and launch a radar satellite for commercial markets.
 15)